 A!
 REN *** (old name)

-To mark file as system and make it visible only for CP/M command SETSYS is used:
+To mark the file as a system and make it visible only for CP/M command, SETSYS is used:

 А!
 SETSYS *** (file name)

 To change file status to “read-only”, the command SETRO can be used: